turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 What does `comparison of Idea with Idea failed` even mean?

 The `sort` method depends on a method known as _the spaceship operator_, which is used to compare one object to another.

-The spaceship operator looks like this: `<=>`, and can be defined like any other method:
+The spaceship operator looks like this: `<=>` and a definition normally looks like this:

 ```ruby
 def <=>(other)